streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 ##Subscribing to a stream

 You’ll need to be a stream subscriber in order to receive events.
-Streamr makes the subscription process trivially easy: You just add a stream module to a Streamr service.
+Streamr makes the subscription process trivially easy: You just add a stream module to a Streamr canvas.
 As a simple taster of how this works, here's a stream of social media messages connected to a **Table** module.

 <g:img dir="images/user-guide" file="twitter-stream-with-table.png" class="img-responsive center-block" />

 You can also subscribe to a stream in external applications with the [Javascript API](#javascript-API-reference).

-**TODO: FIX THE JAVASCRIPT API LINK ABOVE**